insta-nature/Interview-Question/OPPS/README.md

 ### 8] Overriding and Overloading.
 > ### Overriding in java.
-    Overriding is a Same name with Different value.
+    Overriding is a Same name with Same Parameter - (Different value).
 ```java
 class Parent {
     void show()